+Schedule 4

-Schedule 4 Previous Year and 2-Year Forecast of Peak Demand and Net Energy for Load by Month All-Requirements Power Supply Project
+Previous Year and 2-Year Forecast of Peak Demand and Net Energy for Load by Month

+All-Requirements Power Supply Project

-[1] Year 2012 included both the coincidental peak of the ARP and peak supplied to Quincy.
-2012 also shows the actual combined NEL for calendar year 2012.
+^[1] Year 2013 included both the coincidental peak of the ARP and peak supplied to Quincy.
+2013 also shows the actual combined NEL for calendar year 2013.

-[2] Years 2013 and 2014 show expected ARP requirements including the sale to the City of Quincy.
+^[2] Years 2014 and 2015 show expected ARP requirements including the sale to the City of Quincy.

-[3] Starting on January 1, 2014 the City of Lake Worth will have their CROD in effect.
+^[3] Starting on January 1, 2014, the City of Lake Worth is responsible for its own load and peak demand and does not purchase capacity and energy from the ARP.